awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Oracle.md

-# Using an Oracle Database as a Target for AWS Database Migration Service<a name="CHAP_Target.Oracle"></a>
+# Using an Oracle database as a target for AWS Database Migration Service<a name="CHAP_Target.Oracle"></a>

 You can migrate data to Oracle database targets using AWS DMS, either from another Oracle database or from one of the other supported databases\.
 You can use Secure Sockets Layer \(SSL\) to encrypt connections between your Oracle endpoint and the replication instance\.
-For more information on using SSL with an Oracle endpoint, see [Using SSL With AWS Database Migration Service](CHAP_Security.SSL.md)\.
+For more information on using SSL with an Oracle endpoint, see [Using SSL with AWS Database Migration Service](CHAP_Security.md#CHAP_Security.SSL)\.
+AWS DMS also supports the use of Oracle transparent data encryption \(TDE\) to encrypt data at rest in the target database because Oracle TDE does not require an encryption key or password to write to the database\.

-AWS DMS supports Oracle versions 10g, 11g, and 12c for on\-premises and EC2 instances for the Enterprise, Standard, Standard One, and Standard Two editions as targets\.
-AWS DMS supports Oracle versions 11g \(versions 11\.2\.0\.3\.v1 and later\) and 12c for Amazon RDS instance databases for the Enterprise, Standard, Standard One, and Standard Two editions\.
+AWS DMS supports Oracle versions 10g, 11g, 12c, 18c, and 19c for on\-premises and EC2 instances for the Enterprise, Standard, Standard One, and Standard Two editions as targets\.
+AWS DMS supports Oracle versions 11g \(version 11\.2\.0\.3\.v1 and later\), 12c, 18c, and 19c for Amazon RDS instance databases for the Enterprise, Standard, Standard One, and Standard Two editions\.

+**Note**
+Support for Oracle version 19c as a target is available in AWS DMS versions 3\.3\.2 and later\.
+Support for Oracle version 18c as a target is available in AWS DMS versions 3\.3\.1 and later\.

-When using Oracle as a target, we assume that the data should be migrated into the schema or user that is used for the target connection\.
-If you want to migrate data to a different schema, you need to use a schema transformation to do so\.
-For example, suppose that your target endpoint connects to the user RDSMASTER and you want to migrate from the user PERFDATA to PERFDATA\.
-In this case, create a transformation as follows\.
+When you use Oracle as a target, we assume that the data is to be migrated into the schema or user that is used for the target connection\.
+If you want to migrate data to a different schema, use a schema transformation to do so\.
+For example, suppose that your target endpoint connects to the user `RDSMASTER` and you want to migrate from the user `PERFDATA1` to `PERFDATA2`\.
+In this case, create a transformation like the following\.

 ```
 {